How can I tell my friend that I am worried about their sexual behaviors?

 Older teens and young adults specifically can identify themselves as a safe person for friends to reach out to when they feel unsafe, out-of-control with their behaviors or even when they need a distraction from their thoughts.
 As part of your friend’s safety plan, you might offer to go for a walk, do an activity you both enjoy outside of the house, or play a video game together - maybe help distract them.
 Sometimes listening can also be powerful - you don’t have to have all the answers to hear what they’re struggling with, and you can always ask them how you can best support them.

 If you are a younger teenager, you can still be an important part of your friend’s safety plan by also being a good listener and knowing when to ask for help from parents and other adults when your friend is saying or doing things that are illegal or unsafe.
 Helping your friend get help to avoid doing something harmful to themselves or others is caring for your friend.
+For more information, check out our Blog: How can I help my friend behave safely with their sexual behaviors?

 When you have said what you want, finish the conversation by reminding your friend that you care about them, have their best interests at heart and want to support them to be a safe person in the world who has healthy and happy relationships.